GenerationSoftware/pt-v5-autotasks-monorepo/packages/prize-claimer/README.md

 FEE_RECIPIENT,
 ```

-Once the config has been saved with all of those variables, the script will run `getProfitablePrizeTxs()` and attempt to send multicall batched transactions through Flashbots bundles.
+Once the config has been saved with all of those variables, the script will run `getClaimerProfitablePrizeTxs()` and attempt to send multicall batched transactions through Flashbots bundles.

 If everything looks good, you can upload the task to OZ Defender to be run periodically.